 Historically, Presidents were never required to deliver the address in person.
 In fact, many simply wrote their addresses and did not make the trek to the Capitol to give their speeches.
 Such Presidents employing this tack included:

-However, including Trump’s SOTU address on February 5, 2019, there have been 96 in-person delivered State of the Union addresses by a serving President.
+However, including Trump’s SOTU address on February 5, 2019, there have been 96 in-person State of the Union addresses delivered by a sitting President.
 The basis for addressing the nation is written within and mandated by the U.S. Constitution.

 |50% Max $250||Visit Site||Review|